Skip to main content

 2 mentions Positive Neutral Negative

-• “You take a franchise like Advance Wars, strip it of its commanders, suck it dry of charisma, make it edgy, and then pander to the point I started feeling the character designs hitting me in the face.”
+• “You take a franchise like Advance Wars, strip it of its commanders, suck it dry of its charisma, make it edgy, and then pander to the point where I started feeling the character designs hitting me in the face.”

 • stability